-The next twelve years or so is yet another obscure period in Pym’s enigmatic life.
-It is widely quoted that he served as city marshal in Lake City, Wabasha County, Minnesota, where he wed 24 year-old Sarah Kavanagh (née Underwood), originally from County Wexford, Ireland, on 30 March 1887; a marriage which would remain childless.
+The next six years or so is yet another obscure period in Pym’s enigmatic life.
+It is widely quoted that he served as city marshal in Lake City, Wabasha County, Minnesota, where he wed 24 year-old Sarah Kavanagh (née Underwood), originally from County Wexford, Ireland, on 30 March 1887; a marriage that would remain childless.
 It would seem that they left Lake City in something of a hurry.
 Indeed, a classic ‘moonlight flit’!

 The Saint Paul Daily Globe, 25 September 1889 – Anxious about Jim Pym – Special to the Globe: LAKE CITY, Sept.
 24, – James Pym and wife departed for parts unknown at 3 o’clock this morning, leaving behind them no word as to the place of their destination.
 Mr. Pym leaves debts amounting to about $200.
 One of his creditors was Fred Schmans, who made hot pursuit for his rent of $25 for the house in which they lived, but returned after a prolonged and fruitless search.

 The Pyms arrive in Miles City, Montana

-Their next verifiable destination proved to be Livingston, Montana, where they most likely joined Sarah’s sister, Mary Cronin, and her husband Daniel.
-The Cronin’s first child, Margaret Janet, was born in Livingston on 5 May 1890.
+Their next verifiable destination of the ‘absconding’ four proved to be Livingston, Montana, where the Cronin’s first child, Margaret Janet, was born on 5 May 1890.
 Jim Pym’s stay in the town is evidenced by the following entry in the Red Lodge Picket, 7 June 1890, which reads: Invitations are out for a birthday party at the residence of James Pym, on Second Street, on Friday, June 27th, in honor of the twenty-third birthday of Matthew Underwood.
 [Matthew, brother of Sarah and Mary, arrived in the United States from Ireland in 1884 and was a sponsor at the baptism of baby Cronin on 22 June 1890.]